-This independent initiative will give industry a chance to compare product applications under identical conditions looking at efficacy, yield response and profitability as the key parameters assessed.
-It will enable generic manufacturers to illustrate the value of their offerings as well as provide a platform for new actives to display industry improvement over existing standards.
-It will also allow resellers the opportunity to test fungicide strategies they were thinking of introducing to their clients as product availability changes.
+This independent initiative provides industry with a chance to compare product applications under identical conditions looking at efficacy, yield response and profitability as the key parameters assessed.
+It enables generic manufacturers to illustrate the value of their offerings as well as provide a platform for new actives to display industry improvement over existing standards.
+It also allows resellers the opportunity to test fungicide strategies they were thinking of introducing to their clients as product availability changes.